-The first stage of the consultation for the 2018 Parliamentary Boundary Review started on 13th September 2016.
-It will run for 12 weeks until Monday 5th December 2016.
-The aim of the review is to reduce the number of constituencies in the UK from 650 to 600.
-A summary of the review, along with the initial proposals for the Yorkshire and Humber, are below:
+Consultation for the 2018 Parliamentary Boundary Review started on 13th September 2016.
+It ran for 12 weeks until Monday 5th December 2016, with consultation meetings being held 13th - 25th October.
+For summary of the review and to see the initial proposals for the Yorkshire and Humber, read:

-The Boundary Commission for England must report to Parliament in 2018, and, if agreed by Parliament, the new constituencies will be in use at the next scheduled Parliamentary (General) Election in 2020
+The BCE must report to Parliament in 2018.
+If agreed by Parliament, the new constituencies will be in use at the next scheduled Parliamentary (General) Election in 2020.

 Review of Parliamentary Constituencies in England